 The community engagement activities anticipated in this phase include:

-The City will conduct a public life study to observe real patterns of activity and understand how people access and navigate the park’s pathway network.
-This study will provide data on how busy different areas are and inform improvements to pathways, entrances and overall movement within the park.
+The City conducted a public life study to observe real patterns of activity and understand how people access and navigate the park’s pathway network.
+This study provided data on how busy different areas are and inform improvements to pathways, entrances and overall movement within the park.

 In this phase, the City will build on the outcomes of Community Engagement Phase 1 by sharing draft recommendations for park access and circulation improvements with the community, Community Advisory Committee and stakeholders for feedback.